vnglst/learning-lerna/README.md

 If you don't want Lerna to automatically update all your packages to the same version number, you can set this in the `lerna.json` config file.
 Instead of using `version: "0.0.2"` you'd set it to `version: "independent"`.

-Now if you make a small change in one of the packages (for instance beta), Lerna will only bump that package's version.
+Now if you make a small change in one of the packages (for instance beta), Lerna will only bump that package's version if you run `lerna publish`.

 Note: In this case the version of package `usage` will also be bumped (to `0.0.3`) since that package has a dependency on `beta` and it's `package.json` is automatically updated by Lerna.